NMAtapoor/Imbalanced-Data-Pipeline/README.md

     - Define imbalance rates (5%, 10%, 15%, … up to 100%).
     - Apply oversampling or undersampling methods to achieve target ratios.
     - Validate the class distribution in each generated dataset.
-    - Log the number of records per class for traceability.
-    - Save each dataset version for downstream tasks.
+    - Save each dataset version into CSV file for downstream tasks.

 </details>
 <details>
     <summary>User Story 3.2:</summary>

 - <b>Tasks:</b>
     - Define the column name and appropriate value
     - Add the column to each of the dataset version
     - Check each dataset version for new added column
+    - Merge the all the datasets
+    - Cross check for correctness of merging process

 </details>

 <details>
     <summary>User Story 4.1:</summary>

 - <b>Tasks:</b>
-    - Design the database schema or table structure to store multiple dataset versions.
+    - Design the database schema or table structure to store the merges dataset.
-    - Establish connection to the database - e.g., PostgreSQL, MySQL.
+    - Establish connection to the database - e.g., PostgreSQL.
-    - Write each dataset version into the database table(s).
+    - Write the merged into the database table.
-    - Verify data insertion was successful for each table/version.
+    - Verify data insertion was successful into the table.
-    - Ensure datasets are easily accessible for querying and ML training.
+    - Ensure datasets are easily accessible for querying the merged data.
 </details>

 <details>